grame-cncm/faustcourse/session3/content.md

 oscillators can be used.

-Amplitude modulation can be used as an audio effect when processing sounds from the "real-world" but also as a sounds synthesis techniques when the carrier is also generated by an oscillator.
+Amplitude modulation can be used as an audio effect when processing sounds from the "real-world" but also as a sound synthesis technique when the carrier is also generated by an oscillator.

 In this lesson, we'll study this special case of amplitude modulation where